vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 ### 3. CTFs

-Capture the Flag (CTF) Competitions are cybersecurity competitions where you solve challenges related to hacking, reverse engineer, cryptography, and digital forensics.
+Capture the Flag (CTF) Competitions are cybersecurity competitions where you solve challenges related to hacking, reverse engineering, cryptography, and digital forensics.
 The goal is to find hidden "flags" (usually a piece of text like a code) within puzzles or systems, to show that you managed to break into the system.
 These flags give you points.

 {% include embed/youtube.html id='8ev9ZX9J45A' %}